 Creating proposals:

-- Select the proposal for which you want to create the line item and then click on New Line Item
+- Select the proposal to create the line item, then click New line item.

-- Fill in all the details, do not forget to select Preferred Deal while selecting the type of line item.
+- Fill in all the details, and do not forget to select Preferred deal while selecting the line item type.

 Your preferred deal is now set.
 Once you and the buyer agree to the proposal (after a few negotiations), the campaign can be executed.